faantam/pulse-docker/README.md

 Forked from Eth Docker, a docker automation project for [Ethereum](https://ethereum.org/en/upgrades/) consensus and execution clients.

+####  Your donations are greatly appreciated and make a difference.
+Thank you for your support!

+(PRC20) : `0x12d560D1d196eE4D62Ce827c9EEc2eD3ECc5827f`

 ## Getting Started

 For a quick testnet start with Ubuntu, you can install docker-ce: